barionleg/ANTs_wiki/Warp-and-reorient-a-diffusion-tensor-image.md

 Moving image: `dt.nii.gz`
 Fixed image: `fixed.nii.gz`

+The diffusion tensors must follow the specifications outlined below.
+See [this page](https://github.com/ANTsX/ANTs/wiki/Importing-diffusion-tensor-data-from-other-software) for examples of how to import tensors from FSL and other software.

+### Header requirements

-The DT image in this example is encoded as a symmetric matrix in the NIFTI-1 format.
+The DT image should be encoded as a symmetric matrix in the NIFTI-1 format.
 This can be verified by running `PrintHeader` on the image.
 You should see

 ```
     dim[0] = 5